 Diarrhea, stomach pain, and vomiting may appear within 1 to 7 days and last 2 to 8 days.
 May result in a blood infection.
-May result in death for those with a weakened immune system, including people with cancer.
+May result in death for those with a weakened immune system, including older adults.

 Eating at Home: